Business routes of Interstate 25: Santa Fe

-Business Loop 14 (BL 14) was a 9.37 mi business loop that served Santa Fe in Santa Fe County.
+Interstate 25 Business (I-25 Bus.), inventoried as Business Loop 14 (BL 14), was a 9.37 mi business loop that served Santa Fe in Santa Fe County.
 The loop began at exit 278 on I-25 and traveled northeast along NM 14 (Cerrillos Road).
-It then went east on NM 466 (Saint Michaels Drive), cutting through the southside of Santa Fe.
+It then went east on NM 466 (Saint Michaels Drive), cutting through the south side of Santa Fe.
 The road ended up as Old Pecos Trail and remained so until reaching I-25 again and terminating at exit 284.
 The route was decommissioned.